pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/isANONnonlabor/readme.md

 <td>
 <details>
 <summary><b>isANONnonlabor</b> (description)</summary>
 <b>isANONnonlabor</b> is a table of budget items that include everything except work-effort.
 Items such as publication costs, equipment, computers, etc. are included in this table.
 Also, rolled-up lines for domestic and international travel are included in the table automatically through the script.
-(A detailed break-out of travel expenses is provided in the isANONtravel.tex file).
-Red font in WorPT file captions flags words that need to be replaced with valid proposal information.
+(A detailed break-out of travel expenses is provided in the isANONtravel.tex file).<br>
+<i>Red font in WorPT file captions flags words that need to be replaced with valid proposal information.</i>
 </details>
 </td>
 </tr>